Georgia Sex Abuse Lawsuits

 Georgia Sex Abuse Statute of Limitations

 Many states have recently changed their laws to give child victims of sexual abuse more time to file civil lawsuits.
-Unfortunately, Georgia still has some of the stricter statute of limitations laws for sex abuse lawsuits.
+Unfortunately, Georgia still has some of the strictest statute of limitations laws for sex abuse lawsuits.

 When the sexual abuse victim is an adult, they only have 2 years from the date of the abuse to file a civil lawsuit.
 O.C.G.A § 9-3-33.
 If the victim was under the age of 18 when the sexual abuse occurred, the law is slightly different.

-Victims of child sexual abuse are still subject to Georgia’s general 2-year statute of limitations, however, that 2-year period does not begin to run until the victim turns 18.
+Victims of child sexual abuse are still subject to Georgia’s general 2-year statute of limitations; however, that 2-year period does not begin to run until the victim turns 18.
 So child sex abuse victims have until their 23rd birthday to file a lawsuit.

 Also, if the child sexual abuse occurred after 2015 (when Georgia revised its law) then victims can argue that their 2-year SOL period should be extended under the “discovery rule.”
 The discovery rule can be used to extend the SOL period if the victim can show that they had a delayed discovery of the abuse due to repressed memories.
 O.C.G.A. § 9-3-33.1